 Art and Design

-The Art course at St. George's Junior School has been planned so that each year group covers a range of skills; drawing, painting, printing, design and/or textiles.
+The Art course at St George's Junior School has been planned so that each year group covers a range of skills; art history, drawing, painting, printing, ceramics and sculpture.

-The Art department's aim is to create an exciting and visually stimulating environment, in which the pupils use a variety of media to develop their artistic skills in a supportive environment.
-So that, by the time the pupils leave the Junior School, they should be confident enough to be creative and experimental with media to express their ideas visually in an independent manner.
+The Art department's aim is to create an exciting, stimulating and supportive environment, in which the pupils can work independently to use a variety of media to develop their artistic skills.
+By the time the pupils leave the Junior School, they will be confident with working with a range of materials and understand the methodologies that lead to a creative, thoughtful and successful final piece.